 - a.
-The means of assessing a student's progress and determining a student's grades may vary from one course to another, according to the nature of the course.
-Factors other than examination results may be used to a variable extent by instructors in determining grades.
-Students are informed at the beginning of each course how grades are to be determined. - b.
-Students must satisfactorily complete all components of all courses.. - 1.
-Reexaminations: See Reexaminations - Students are advised that it is not possible to make a ruling regarding remediation or reexamination until all grades for a year are received and recorded. - The reexamination mark will replace the original final exam mark.
-Reexamination results do not alter the student's class standing. - Any student who, after reexamination and/or evaluation, fails to meet promotion/graduation requirements, is deemed to have failed the year. - d.
+Students are advised that it is not possible to make a ruling regarding remediation or reexamination until all grades for a year are received and recorded. - b.
+The reexamination mark will replace the original final exam mark.
+Reexamination results do not alter the student's class standing. - c.
+Any student who, after reexamination and/or evaluation, fails to meet promotion/graduation requirements, is deemed to have failed the year. - d.
 A student who does not take a reexamination within the time period prescribed by the Faculty will not be allowed to continue in the program. - e.
-Reexamination procedure:: - The Associate Dean (Student Affairs) will specify by course the reexamination required of a failed student for the purposes of meeting promotion/graduation requirements. - ii.
+Reexamination procedure: - i.
+The Associate Dean (Student Affairs) will specify by course the reexamination required of a failed student for the purposes of meeting promotion/graduation requirements. - ii.
 All students will take the reexamination as scheduled by June 30.

-2. Promotion and/or Continuation
+3. Promotion and/or Continuation

 - a.
 Progression in the program is year by year and not by courses completed.
 Accordingly, all students in a particular year of the program normally should be registered in the same courses in each term (BSc in Pharmacy).
 Students will not normally register in any core (i.e., non-elective) courses from a particular year of the program until they have satisfactorily completed core courses from the previous year of the program.
 Students accepted into the MBA/BSc in Pharmacy Combined Degrees program will be permitted to delay entrance into the fourth year by one year with no loss in standing.
 The duration of the total MBA/BSc in Pharmacy Combined Degrees program must not exceed six consecutive calendar years from the time of admission to the Pharmacy program. - b.
-Academic standing is assessed on the basis of. - i. the pass or failure of individual courses and - ii. the GPA attained in a given year of the program (including courses taken in Spring Term).
+Academic standing is assessed on the basis of - i. the pass or failure of individual courses and - ii. the GPA attained in a given year of the program (including courses taken in Spring Term).
 In computing the GPA, grades of W and CR/NC, and grades in courses accepted for transfer credit are not included.

 Each student's academic standing will normally be assessed at the end of the regular academic year, but in Years 1 and 2 of the program, such assessment will be delayed until grades are available for the practicums completed in Spring Term.
 Students who are on Academic Warning will be assessed at the end of each term.
 See Academic Warning.